-The skills that have been developed through the progression of activities will help the child to understand how to approach social action planning.
-Children would naturally want to engage with the social action enterprise, and so to plan for this effect, we have provided guidance below to help practitioners to GUIde children through the process of managing their own projects step by step.
-The process steps on the next pages should support the teachers to facilitate the planning and monitoring of the progress of projects.
-If Young People need additional resources to reinforce some of the skills, please refer to the skills guides.
-The skills guide has additional resources which can be shared with Young People at the start or end of a lesson on the progress of projects.
-If Young People need additional resources to reinforce some of the skills, please refer to the skills guides.
-The skills guide has additional resources which can be shared with Young People at the start or end of a lesson.
+The skills developed through the progression of activities will help young people understand how to approach social action planning.
+Young people may naturally want to engage in social action and enterprise.
+To plan for this effect, we have provided guidance below to help practitioners guide young people through managing their projects step by step.
+The process steps on the next pages should support the teachers in facilitating the planning and monitoring of the progress of the projects.
+If young people need additional resources to reinforce some of the skills, please take a look at the skills guides.
+The skills guide has additional resources that can be shared with Young people at the start or end of a lesson by managing their projects step by step.
+The process steps on the following pages should support the teachers in facilitating the planning and monitoring of the progress of projects.
+If young people need additional resources to reinforce some of the skills, please take a look, and review the skills guide.
+The skills guide has additional resources which can be shared with Young people at the start or end of a lesson or end of a lesson.